-9 Cosmic Explorer based on Voyager technology (left) has a BNS range of 4.2 Gpc (comoving) and will be able to detect more than 10% of BNS mergers at $z = 5$.
-A more pessimistic CE design (right), based largely on A+ under the very conservative assumption that little improvement is made in coating technology in the next 20 years, serves as a lower bound to the performance of a new facility (BNS range of 3 Gpc and 10% detection at $z = 2$).
-Binary black hole mergers like GW150914 will be detectable with high SNR out $z \sim 20$.
+9 Cosmic Explorer based on Voyager technology (left) has a BNS range of 4.2 Gpc (comoving) and will be able to detect more than 10% of BNS mergers at $z=5$.
+A more pessimistic CE design (right), based largely on A+ under the very conservative assumption that little improvement is made in coating technology in the next 20 years, serves as a lower bound to the performance of a new facility (BNS range of 3 Gpc and 10% detection at $z=2$).
+Binary black hole mergers like GW150914 will be detectable with high SNR out $z\sim20$.
 Sensitivity curves for shorter interferometers using similar technology are shown in grey, with coating thermal noise becoming strongly dominant for short detectors.
 The aLIGO and ET-D sensitivity curves are shown for reference.
-28 10 Table 11 Maximum acceptable losses to achieve 6 dB, 10 dB and 15 dB ofobserved quantum enhancement.
-From Dwyer [67] 37 11 Measured squeezing for different values of total losses (the product of escape efficiency and detection efficiency) and total phase noise.
-For each value of phase noise, the non linear gain in the OPO is optimized to maximize the measured squeezing, but the nonlinear gain is capped at 90, (pump power at 80% of threshold).
-Operating the OPO closer to threshold doesnt improve the measured squeezing very much, but could make stable operation of the squeezer difficult.
-From Dwyer [67] 38 12 Degradation of $10 \mathrm{dB}$ external squeezing reflected from a $300 \mathrm{m}$ filter cavity as function of round-trip loss (in addition to input transmission) and frequency.
-39 13 Different Incarnations of speed meters.
-41 14 Schematics showing the frequency-dependent squeezing scheme (left) and its associated flow chart (right).
-43 15 Noise spectrum for frequency-dependent squeezing (left) and rotation of the squeezing angle (right).
-43 16 The effect of optical loss (left) and the parameter variation of the filter cavity (right) for input filtering.
+30 10 Different incarnations of speed meters [3, 4, 5] 42 11 Table 11 Maximum acceptable losses to achieve 6 dB, 10 dB and 15 dB of observed quantum enhancement.
+From Dwyer [6] 43 12 Measured squeezing for different values of total losses (the product of escape efficiency and detection efficiency) and total phase noise.
+For each value of phase noise, the nonlinear gain in the squeezing resonator is optimized to maximize the measured squeezing, but the nonlinear gain is capped at 90, (pump power at 80% of threshold).
+Operating the squeezing resonator closer to threshold doesn't improve the measured squeezing very much, but could make stable operation of the squeezer difficult.
+From Dwyer [6] 44 13 Degradation of $10\mathrm{dB}$ external squeezing reflected from a $300\mathrm{m}$ filter cavity as function of round-trip loss (in addition to input transmission) and frequency.
+46 14 Schematics showing the frequency-dependent squeezing scheme (left) and its associated flow chart (right) 48 15 Noise spectrum for frequency-dependent squeezing (left) and rotation of the squeeze angle (right) 49 16 The effect of optical loss (left) and the parameter variation of the filter cavity (right) for input filtering.
 The shaded regions illustrate the degradation in sensitivity.
-Here we have assumed the total optical loss of 20% (round-trip loss multiplied by the number of bounces inside the cavity) and parameter variations of 10%.
-44 17 Schematics showing the frequency dependent (or variational) readout scheme (left) and its associated flow chart (right).
-44 18 The noise spectrum for the frequency-dependent readout scheme.
-45 19 The effect of optical loss (left) and parameter variation of the filter cavity (right) for frequency-dependent readout (output filtering).
+Here we have assumed the total optical loss of 20% (round-trip loss multiplied by the number of bounces inside the cavity) and parameter variations of 10% 49 17 Schematics showing the frequency dependent (or variational) readout scheme (left) and its associated flow chart (right).
+50 18 The noise spectrum for the frequency-dependent readout scheme 50 19 The effect of optical loss (left) and parameter variation of the filter cavity (right) for frequency-dependent readout (output filtering).
 Similar to Fig. 16, we have used a total optical loss of 20%.
 In contrast, the parameter variation is chosen to be only 10^{-4} in order to produce reasonable sensitivity, as it is much more sensitive than input filtering.
-45
+51